Black Footed Ferret Facts

 Why and How We're Helping to Save Black-Footed Ferrets

 Black-footed ferrets are considered a flagship species.
-This means that saving them contributes to preserving lots of other important but less well-known species.
+This means that saving them contributes to preserving lots of other important but less well-known (and often less charismatic) species.
 With more than 130 plants and animals, the North American prairie ecosystem depends on this diversity of life.

 We're helping save black-footed ferrets by protecting their habitat and their food source.
 Their dependence on prairie dogs presents a challenge, as prairie dogs are considered an agricultural pest in many areas.
 We're working with farmers, ranchers, and landowners to provide space for prairie dogs and, therefore, black-footed ferrets.